yoshuawuyts/knowledge/js/streams.md

 This program does the same as the bash function.
 The reason why the code looks more verbose is because:

-1. we're importing dependencies explicitely rather than relying on globals
+1. we're importing dependencies explicitly rather than relying on globals
 2. we implemented the `grep` function from scratch

 To make sure you understand what's going on, let's break down the code: